Invitation to Children's Ministries

 Club 345 is a program for “tweens” designed to help bridge the gap between children’s and youth ministry that uses games and discussion to bring the stories of faith alive!

-Sunday Worship at Time on the Steps
+Sunday Worship at Time on the Steps for All Ages

 11:00 am (Sanctuary)

 During the 11 am service, this is a time where ALL children are invited to come to the front of the Sanctuary for a mini-lesson just for them.
-Often the kids take turns in a sort of spiritual Show and Tell by bringing “The Box” home and returning the following Sunday to the Time on the Steps with an object that is important to them, and together we talk about the object and how it relates to God and our faith.
+Sometimes the kids take turns in a sort of spiritual Show and Tell by bringing “The Box” home and returning the following Sunday to the Time on the Steps with an object that is important to them, and together we talk about the object and how it relates to God and our faith.

 Extended Session for Preschoolers